 Following his successful portrayal of Tom Clarke in 1916 Seachtar na Casca on TG4, Rory played the 1916 Rising leader again in the follow up series 1916 Seachtar na Dearmadtha.

-Rory will be playing Captain of the Bolton Archers in Season 6 of Game of Thrones.
+Rory played the Captain of the Bolton Archers in Season 6 of Game of Thrones.

 Rory’s film credits include Mariah Mundi and the Midas Box starring Sam Neill, Michael Sheen and Lena Headey, as the Mass Priest in Hunger with Michael Fassbender (Dir.
 Steve Mcqueen) Portrait of a Zombie, Songs for Amy, The Tudors, Anton, The Hit Producer, The Last Show

 His theatre credits include amongst others Rainstorm, The Back Backwood Boys, The Cripple of Inish Maan, The New York Monologues, Talk Radio, Small Box Pyschosis and Accidental Death of a Anarchist.

 For a sample of some of Rory’s Voice Over work see below

 Narration Voice Reel